python-gitlab/python-gitlab/docs/gl_objects/repository_tags.rst

 .. note::

-      Delete in bulk is asnychronous operation and may take a while.
+      Delete in bulk is asynchronous operation and may take a while.
       Refer to: https://docs.gitlab.com/ce/api/container_registry.html#delete-repository-tags-in-bulk